omaralbeik/Drops/README.md

 # Drops 💧

-A µFramework for showing iOS 13 like alerts.
+A µFramework for showing alerts like the one used when copying from pasteboard or connecting Apple pencil.

 ![Demo](Assets/demo.gif)